lux4rd0/weatherflow-collector/README.md

 ## About The Project

 **weatherflow-collector** is a set of scripts deployed with Docker that provide multiple ways of collecting data from the [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather system.
-Once collected, a collection of Grafana dashboards are provided to help you get started visualizing that data with Grafana dashboards.
+Once deployed, a collection of Grafana dashboards help get you started visualizing that data with Grafana dashboards.
 This collector is part of my [WeatherFlow Dashboards AIO](https://github.com/lux4rd0/weatherflow-dashboards-aio) (All In One) project.
 Having access to just the collector may benefit you if you already have familiarity with InfluxDB and Grafana and want to import these dashboards yourself.

-There are several different collector types available once you deploy your  WeatherFlow device:

- - Local: UDP Collector
- - Remote: WeatherFlow API
+A live [set of dashboards](https://labs.lux4rd0.com/weatherflow-collector/) using this collector are available for you to try out.

 ## Getting Started